webpwnized/byepass/README.md

 `unzip passwords-hailmary.txt.zip`

-Verify config.py is properly configured.
+Step 2: Verify config.py is properly configured.

 **JTR_FILE_PATH**: Install path for John the Ripper.
 This is system and situation dependent.
 On Kali Linux, the default